 One of my grail watches was definitely set after watching Pierce Brosnan James Bond’s Goldeneye movie.
 He was wearing the Omega Seamaster Professional 300M.
 To me, the design was rather unique with the wave-like bezel and that interesting looking steel bracelet.
 So when I came across something similar on the internet from Seiko while searching for Omega Seamaster homage watches, I started looking for it.
 The only problem, I was too late to find out about the watch.
 Initially I stumbled across the Seiko 5 SNK031K(black dial), SNZ387(white dial) and SNZ389(blue dial) only to find out that it’s like produced earlier than 2006 judging from the posts’ dates in watchuseek forum.
 The SNZ387 and SNZ389 are another variant of the Omega Seamaster but looked even more identical.

 So I searched around and true enough all of it was already out of production and it’s no longer being sold anywhere.
 Then I decided to fallback to the SNK027K which is the white dial version and see if there’s by any chance still available.
+In fact this piece looks very similar to the discontinued Omega Seamaster 300M Quartz reference 2542.20.00 with the steel bezel insert.
 After many dedicated hours, I found the only one listing on eBay and someone willing to ship to Malaysia.
-Problem was, the price was hiked up from what it originally.
+Problem was, the price was hiked up from what it originally was.